Problem Child 2

-Problem Child 2 is a 1991 American black comedy film and a sequel to the 1990 film Problem Child.
-The film stars John Ritter, Michael Oliver, Laraine Newman, Amy Yasbeck, and Jack Warden.
-Oliver reprises his role as Junior, an adopted orphan boy exploits who deliberately wreaks comedic havoc everywhere he goes.
-Ritter also reprises his role as his adopted father, Ben Healy.
-Yasbeck played Ben's wife, Flo, from the first film, this time as school nurse Annie Young with a daughter named Trixie (Ivyann Schwan) who is also a problem child.
+Problem Child 2 is a 1991 American dark comedy film and a sequel to the 1990 film Problem Child.
+The film stars John Ritter, Michael Oliver, Laraine Newman, Amy Yasbeck and Jack Warden.
+Oliver reprises his role as Junior Healy, an adopted orphan boy who deliberately wreaks comedic havoc everywhere he goes.
+Ritter and Warden also reprise their roles as his adopted father, Ben Healy, and his adopted grandfather, Big Ben Healy, respectively.
+Yasbeck, who played Ben's wife Flo in the first film, this time appears as school nurse Annie Young with a daughter named Trixie (Ivyann Schwan), who is also a problem child.

 It was directed by Brian Levant in his feature film directorial debut and produced by Robert Simonds, who also produced the first film.
-In addition, Scott Alexander and Larry Karaszewski return as screenwriters.
+In addition, Scott Alexander and Larry Karaszewski returned as screenwriters.
 It was rated PG-13, unlike its predecessor, which was rated PG.
-While failing to match the success of the first film, Problem Child 2 doubled its budget in box office receipts.
+While failing to match the success of the first film, Problem Child 2 was still a box office success, doubling its budget in box office receipts.
+The film was followed by a sequel, Problem Child 3: Junior in Love, in 1995.